thomastu/md-paper/README.md

 # Motivation

 When I went back to school for a secondary degree, I found that the state of document management and generation in academia was sorely lacking some key workflows I depended on in my day-to-day job as a developer.
 I set out to create a package that would be suitable for writing long-form papers meant for distribution and consumption in an academic context, but had all the advantages of plain-text based systems (version control, simplicity, portability.)
 Similarly, there were a suite of features commonly found in rich document editors that plain text had no defacto solution for - namely reference management and labeling.
 The end goal of this package is to provide an easy to way to convert a collection of markdown files into a single document with support for bibliographies, labeling and multi-format outputs.

-This is based primarily on the following tools:
+## Recommended Packages

 - pandoc
 - pandoc-crossref
 - citeproc
+- pantable

 ## Quickstart

-1. Install the `mdpaper` package: `pip install mdpaper` and ensure you have `pandoc-crossref` installed.
+1. Install the `mdpaper` package: `pip install mdpaper`.
 2. Configure your document by creating a `settings.toml` file in the root directory of your project.

 ```toml